AllTheMods/alltheguides/docs/guides/contributing/README.md

     1. You may **NOT** publicly republish **All The Guides** live on another website.
     2. You may **NOT** delete or entirely change another author work (except typos / incorrect information), unless given permission to do so from the original **Author**.
-    3. No warnings or errors that prevents serve / build.
+    3. No warnings or errors that prevents `mkdocs serve | build`.
         1. If you get any errors or warnings, try/get help resolving them before pushing.
         2. You may **NOT** disable `strict` mode(s) for any reason.
     4. Your document(s) **MUST** contain a `title` and `description` variable.
 If you created a page, you may add `authors:`, and additional variables if necessary.
 [Read Below](#document-headers)
     5. Limit or prevent the use of outside links to content (documents or imagery).
 If possible in the most minimal and or compressed way, include the content with your document.